-Many of us think we are, but quick checks prove we have some work ahead of us to meet financial goals by next January.
+Some of us might think we are, but quick checks can prove we have some work ahead of us to meet financial goals by January.

 1. Review your goals

 Your money should always be working toward something.
 If you set a financial goal at the beginning of the year, now is the time to check your progress.

 For example, if your goal was adding $1,800 to your savings account this year, you should already have socked away $900.
 If you’re not there, make a plan to catch up.

 If you don’t have a goal yet, it is not too late to make one.
 Besides adding to savings, other goals might include:

 Once you have a goal, start tracking it.
-A pencil (with eraser) and paper may do, but online tools are available, too.
+A pencil — with eraser — and paper may do, but online tools are available, too.
 For example, software like YNAB (short for “You Need A Budget”) can help you achieve your financial goals by monitoring your spending and setting budgets.